top of page

 Great for bug bites, bruises and hemorrhoids, not so great for your face.

 While short-term use on other parts of the body are good, long term use will cause irritation.
 Witch hazel is usually mixed with 14-15% alcohol and is dubbed to help “dry out” acne and treat pimples.
-What it actually does is strip useful skin oils, aggravate the skin and cause more inflammation and worse breakouts, redness and can cause an awful flare up.
-While I’m at it, toothpaste as a spot treatment is a hard ‘no’ also.

-Bottom line: While it may seem to work at first, its actually damaging your skin.
+Bottom line: While it may seem to work at first, it's actually damaging your skin.

 Alternative: PCA Skin Smoothing Toner with AHA and zero alcohol, parabens or fillers.
 Medical-grade, gives that ‘drying out’ feeling but is actually healing and treating oily skin and breakouts.

-BONUS - magnifying mirror & eyelash curler
+BONUS - magnifying mirror & eyelash curler.

 No one needs to look at their skin with a mag mirror and zoom in on their pores!
 It will only make you pick at your face and decide your texture is awful.
-Throw it out!
-If you use it to put on your mascara because it’s getting a bit harder to see – see below.

 Alternative: Let us pamper your lashes and make them healthier, naturally.
 Book a Keratin Lash Infusion for a fully vegan lash treatment that will lift and curl, infuse a hydrating treatment, heal, increase volume through plant-based keratin and create a darker lash through a deep henna tint.